chloealbright/DevHiveMind/API/What is a REST API.md

 EditDate: 2024-03-02
 Relates:
 ---
 An API, or Application Programming Interface, acts as a set of features and rules within a software program, facilitating interactions with other software or hardware.
-In the context of REST APIs, it provides tools for accessing and manipulating REST resources through verbs such as GET, POST, PUT, and DELETE.
+In the context of REST APIs, it provides public and private tools for accessing and manipulating REST resources through verbs such as GET, POST, PUT, and DELETE.

+### API vs Servers
+APIs are deployed on servers, but it's important to understand that a server's capabilities extend far beyond hosting APIs.
+For instance, a server might be configured to perform regular tasks such as backing up your database every 24 hours, showcasing its versatile role in both maintenance and functionality.

+APIs, fundamentally, are designed to implement protocols that enable data transfer between two or more applications.
+This communication is essential for integrating and extending the capabilities of different software systems.

+Traditionally, a server refers to the physical hardware that hosts applications, often tasked with critical back-end functions like database access, and facilitating interactions (via APIs) with other server-hosted applications.
+This highlights a server's pivotal role in the underlying infrastructure that supports application functionalities.

+It's crucial to note that the scope of APIs is not confined to server-side applications.
+APIs serve as a communication protocol between any two applications, regardless of where they are hosted.
+This broad applicability of APIs underscores their importance in building interconnected, efficient, and scalable digital ecosystems.

+#### Understanding Declarative vs Imperative APIs
+Declarative("what) APIs are the key pillar of what many vendors call “policy” or “intent-based” networking.

+A declarative API is a desired state system.
+You provide a certain state you want the system to create.
+You don't care about all the steps needed to achieve that state.
+You just tell the system: "Please make sure that the state I provide will be there."

+I haven’t seen a single API call that would tell the server how to do stuff.
+They always tell the server what we want to get done.
+Admittedly, some API calls are more abstracted than others, but that’s a different story.

+##### Conclusion: All API calls are declarative

+In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
+All Create, Update, or Delete (three quarters of CRUD) API calls are executed to change the state of the system.

+In computer science, imperative programming is a programming paradigm that uses statements that change a program’s state.
+In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.

+All Create, Update, or Delete (three quarters of CRUD) API calls are executed to change the state of the system.
+Admittedly, some API calls tell the system what to do in vague manner, while others are more precise.

+##### Conclusion: Many API calls are imperative

+Using declarative and imperative to describe API calls makes as little sense as intent-based networking (TL&DR: every configuration is an expression of our intent).

+What really matters is the level of abstraction an API call provides, and the atomicity of the requested operation.

 ### Representational State Transfer (REST)